AP CENTRAL FRQ's 2023 2022-1999 2020 Exam questions available in AP Classroom question bank

 ~ cell membranes/signal transduction

-~ membrane proteins/facilitated diffusion & active transport
+~ membrane proteins/facilitated diffusion & active

 Yeast respiration LAB